 Gen and Kelly Tanabe Scholarship

-How to Apply: Complete the application form, including a 250-word personal statement on why you’re worthy of the scholarship’s prize money, your career and academic goals, or a topic of your choice.
+How to Apply: Complete the application form, including a personal statement of no more than 250 words on why you’re worthy of the scholarship’s prize money, your academic or career goals, or a topic of your choice.

 Eligibility: Open to all high school, college, and graduate students, including adult learners, who are legal residents of the U.S.